finos/common-domain-model/docs/contribution.md

     documentation, and technical modelling.
 3. The *CDM Working Groups* are assembled per subject matter or use cases to actively develop and implement concretely targeted elements of the CDM.
-Participants include ISDA members and non-members from the CDM user community who commit time and effort for the development and implementation of the CDM as a global standard.
+Participants include FINOS members and non-members from the CDM user community who commit time and effort for the development and implementation of the CDM as a global standard.